Pauline at the Beach: Critical response

 The film earned strong reviews when it was first released.
 Vincent Canby described it as "effortlessly witty" and "effervescent" in his New York Times review.
 He concluded, "I hope that Pauline at the Beach will win new admirers for Mr. Rohmer, one of the most original and elegant film makers at work today in any country....Mr.
 Rohmer's works could not exist in any other form.
 Their particular character would float off any printed page.
 They combine images, language, action and cinematic narrative fluidity to create a kind of cinema that no one else has ever done before.
 Pauline at the Beach is another rare Rohmer treat".

 Referencing the Chrétien de Troyes quote that opens the film, "Qui trop parole, il se mesfait" ("A wagging tongue bites itself"), Pauline Kael wrote, "Pauline, who is the moral center of the film, doesn't carry tales.
 She listens to Marion deceiving herself and switching from one attitude to another as she tries to manipulate Henri.
 Pauline takes in what people say and what they do; she doesn't add to the talk with what she has heard".
 Review aggregation website Rotten Tomatoes retrospectively gave the film a score of 92% based on reviews collected from 13 critics.

 Awards

 Rohmer won the Silver Bear for Best Director at the 33rd Berlin International Film Festival.
-The film won the Boston Society of Film Critics Awards 1983 for Best Screenplay.
+The film won the Boston Society of Film Critics 1983 Award for Best Screenplay.
+Rohmer won the Prix Méliès 1983.